nginxinc/nginxaas-for-azure-snippets/quickstart/deployments/with-userassigned-identity/README.md

 - bicep
 ---

-# Create an NGINX for Azure Deployment with User Assigned Managed Identity
+# Create an NGINX for Azure deployment with User Assigned Managed Identity

 ### Usage
 ```